digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 RF modules.
 These applications often send and receive data of different public profiles such as Home Automation or Smart Energy to other modules.

-XBee Zigbee modules offer a special type of frame for this purpose.
+XBee ZigBee modules offer a special type of frame for this purpose.
 Explicit frames are used to transmit and receive explicit data.
 When sending public profile packets, the frames transmit the data itself plus the application layer-specific fields—the source and destination endpoints, profile ID, and